Cleaning & Care

 - The use of a stainless steel grill or grid that fits inside the bottom of your sink bowls will protect the sink from scratches that could be caused by the utensils and pots you wash in your sink.
 Grills or grids are available from BOSCO that are custom designed to fit your sink.

-- Stainless steel does not rust; however, rust stains may occur if other iron materials come in contact with the sink.
-Iron particles from metal cookware, steel pads, etc… will react with water and can cause rust deposits to bond to the sink surface.
-To remove rust spots or stains which develop use metal cleaners specifically designed not to damage stainless steel.
+- Stainless steel does not rust: however, tarnish stains may occur if other iron materials come in contact with the sink.
+Iron particles from metal cookware, steel pads, etc … will react with water and can cause rust deposits to bond to the sink surface.
+To remove tarnish spots or stains which develop use metal cleaners specifically designed not to damage stainless steel.

 - Do not pour paint into your sink or mark the surfaces with any form of ink product.
 The chemicals in paint and ink will permanently mark your sink.
 If this does occur consult the paint remover manufacturer before using any paint remover product on your sink.
 In some cases, the use of nail polish remover or rubbing alcohol may assist in removing the paint residue.
 A small test area may be prudent before you try to remove all the paint from inside your sink.